AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/overview.md

 ## Prerequisites for using the Experience Platform connector {#prereqs}

-To use the Experience Platform connector, you must first:

-- Fill out the following [form](https://forms.office.com/pages/responsepage.aspx?id=Wht7-jR7h0OUrtLBeN7O4VH_dtG9hJVAk_TqGkZC2DxUM1FSWkdJOE41UVpUWUw0M1JWV0RKS1VXQi4u) and Adobe will provision you with access to Datastreams and the Adobe Experience Platform (if needed).
+To use the Experience Platform connector, you must first fill out the following [form](https://forms.office.com/pages/responsepage.aspx?id=Wht7-jR7h0OUrtLBeN7O4VH_dtG9hJVAk_TqGkZC2DxUM1FSWkdJOE41UVpUWUw0M1JWV0RKS1VXQi4u) and Adobe will provision you with access to Datastreams and the Adobe Experience Platform (if needed).

 When access is granted: